 Once the causes are found, solutions can be established.
 In America Dental we only use biocompatible materials and techniques.
 Dental treatments are performed in a way that there are none physical changes that affect the body.

 For example, it is done through the use of compatible biological materials that are previously tested on the person.
 In addition to studying your case, we will make a diagnosis and a complete treatment plan.

 Holistic & Biological Dentistry

-Utilizing the available scientific evidence, the International Academy of Oral Medicine and Toxicology (IAOMT) has developed extensive safety recommendations for removal of existing dental mercury amalgam fillings, including detailed protective measures that are to be utilized for the procedure.
+Utilizing the available scientific evidence, the International Academy of Oral Medicine and Toxicology (IAOMT) has developed extensive safety recommendations for the removal of existing dental mercury amalgam fillings, including detailed protective measures that are to be utilized for the procedure.

 The IAOMT’s recommendations supplement conventional safety protocol like the use of masks, water irrigation, and high volume suction with a number of additional protective measures.